-As an example, we often stay at the Candlewood Suites in New Braunfels, TX when visiting Schlitterbahn.
-Our typical stay is around 3-4 days, but Candlewood Suites only offers housekeeping service once weekly.
-It’s not a problem for us, as the only thing we typically need is a change of towels and they’ll give you those to you at the front desk, if you need them.
+For example, we often stay at the Candlewood Suites in New Braunfels, TX when visiting Schlitterbahn.
+Our typical stay is around 3-4 days and the Candlewood Suites offers housekeeping service once weekly.
+It’s not a problem for us, as the only thing we typically need is a change of towels and they’ll give you those at the front desk if you need them.

-When we check out, I hope that for the next guest they’ll be cleaning the glasses and plates in the dishwasher (or replacing them), emptying out the fridge, cleaning and replacing everything in the bathroom and changing the sheets and pillowcases on the bed.
+When we check out, I hope that they’ll be cleaning the glasses and plates in the dishwasher (or replacing them), emptying the fridge, cleaning and replacing everything in the bathroom and changing the sheets and pillowcases on the bed.
 In my mind, that’s what happens.
 I don’t need to hear stories of how it doesn’t get done that way.
 Willful ignorance is what allows me to sleep soundly in hotels.

-It’s more work, in my mind, to turn this room around that it would take to change some towels, make a bed and do some vacuuming, so should I leave a larger tip to clean this room that I usually would?
+It’s more work, in my mind, to turn this room around than it would take to change some towels, make a bed and do some vacuuming, so should I leave a larger tip to clean this room than I usually would?
 What’s an appropriate amount?
 50% more than usual?
 Double?

 Or am I just overthinking this?